WiIIiam278/mineget/README.md

 `mineget` is a node.js wrapper for a number of Minecraft marketplace APIs to easily fetch aggregated resource statistics.

+Queries are cached for 10 minutes to prevent excessive API calls.

 ## Usage
 Example querying total downloads across multiple marketplaces.
 ```js